pallets/flask/docs/installation.rst

 commands as above, but without the `sudo` prefix.

 Once you have virtualenv installed, just fire up a shell and create your own environment.
-I usually create a project folder and a `venv` folder within::
+I usually create a project folder and a `env` folder within::

     $ mkdir myproject
     $ cd myproject
-    $ virtualenv venv
+    $ virtualenv env
-    New python executable in venv/bin/python
+    New python executable in env/bin/python
     Installing distribute............done.

 Now, whenever you want to work on a project, you only have to activate the corresponding environment.
 On OS X and Linux, do the following::

-    $ . venv/bin/activate
+    $ . env/bin/activate

 If you are a Windows user, the following command is for you::

-    $ venv\scripts\activate
+    $ env\scripts\activate

 Either way, you should now be using your virtualenv (notice how the prompt of your shell has changed to show the active environment).